Alysa Liu delivers the US its first women's figure skating world championship in nearly 2 decades

-With her gold dress shimmering in the lights, Liu landed all of her jumping passes to a rendition of "MacArthur Park” by Boston native Donna Summer, and finished with 222.97 points to culminate a remarkable comeback from a two-year retirement.
+“I mean, it means so much to me and everything I've been through,” Liu said.
+“My last skating experience, my time away and this time around — I'm so happy, I guess.
+I'm mostly glad I could put out two of my best performances.”

-As the 19-year-old Liu's score was read, the sellout crowd roared and her coaches, Phillip DiGuglielmo and Massimo Scali, pulled her into a hug.
-Moments later, Sakamoto came over and squeezed her tightly, as if Japan's hero was passing Liu the torch as the first world champion from the U.S. since Kimmie Meissner stood atop the podium in 2006.
+Liu's coaches, Phillip DiGuglielmo and Massimo Scali, pulled her into a hug in the kiss-and-cry area of the arena.
+Moments later, Sakamoto came over from where she had watched in the leader's chair and squeezed her tightly, as if Japan’s hero was passing Liu the torch as the first world champion from the U.S. since Kimmie Meissner stood atop the podium in 2006.

 “What the hell?”
 Liu asked in disbelief.
 “I don’t know.
 I don’t know how to process this.”